Tropykus/protocol-rsk/README.md

 Discussion
 ----------

-For any concerns with the protocol, open an issue or visit us on [Discord](https://thinkanddev.com/discord) to discuss.
+For any concerns with the protocol, open an issue or visit us on [Telegram](https://t.me/rLendingCommunity) to discuss.

-For security concerns, please email [security@thinkanddev.com](mailto:security@thinkanddev.com).
+For security concerns, please email [contact@rlending.app](mailto:contact@rlending.app).

-_© Copyright 2020, RIF Lending_
+_© Copyright 2021, rLending_